Lifestyle changes can help with general health and maintaining quality of life.

-If you have HIV, outbreaks of genital herpes can be more severe and long lasting.
-It is important that you work with a doctor who specializes in treating people with HIV so that you can get the best care possible.
+HIV infection suppresses the immune system.
+For people with HIV, outbreaks of genital herpes can be more severe and long lasting.
+It is important to work with a doctor who specializes in treating people with HIV in order to get the best care possible.

 Mindel A, Marks C. Psychological symptoms associated with genital herpes virus infections: epidemiology and approaches to management.

 http://www.ebscohost.com/dynamed.
 Updated August 15, 2014.
 Accessed October 16, 2014.